iegomez/mosquitto-go-auth/README.md

 ### Mysql

-The `mysql` backend works almost exactly as the `postgres` one, except for a couple of configurations and that options start with `mysql_` instead of `pg_`.
+The `mysql` backend works almost exactly as the `postgres` one, except for a few configurations and that options start with `mysql_` instead of `pg_`.
 One change has to do with the connection protocol, either a Unix socket or tcp (options are unix or tcp).
 If `unix` socket is the selected protocol, then a socket path must be given:

 ```
 auth_opt_mysql_protocol unix